Characters: Captain America Films

 - Dangerously Genre Savvy: Their plan for The Winter Soldier- simply disappear and integrate into the present, stirring up enough trouble so as to scare the peoples of the world into giving them dominance.
-They were literally milliseconds away from succeeding in this.
+They were literally less than a second away from succeeding in this.

 - Determinators: Like the mythological Hydra, the Red Skull's troopers will only keep coming after every seemingly fatal blow, more dangerous than before.

 - Elite Mooks: The massive HYDRA troopers who wield dual cannons and flamethrowers.